MarioJudeAntony/Fair-House-Rent-Prediction-and-Suggestion.-/README.md

 # Fair-House-Rent-Prediction-and-Suggestion.-
 This project aims to assist users in estimating fair rental prices for housing based on various parameters.
 By inputting key details such as the number of bedrooms, bathrooms, seller type, area size, locality, property type, layout, and furnishing, the system generates a predicted rent value.
 This prediction serves as a baseline for users to ensure they're not overcharged and helps in making informed decisions while searching for accommodation.

+Currently this project is only trained with Chennai data.
+The dataset was taken from kaggle at:https://www.kaggle.com/datasets/saisaathvik/house-rent-prices-of-metropolitan-cities-in-india/data.
+The data used from this dataset was _All_Cities_Cleaned.csv.

 Key Features: